-Yoshiwara, the red light district of Edo-era Japan, was a wonderland filled with everything a person could dream of; known as "the floating world," it promised entertainment, excitement, and lots and lots of pleasure.
+Yoshiwara, the district of Edo-era Japan where one could purchase sexual services, was a wonderland filled with everything a person could dream of; known as "the floating world," it promised entertainment, excitement, and lots and lots of pleasure.
 The most illustrious among these pleasures was the siren call of the courtesans offering their services to the highest-bidding customers.

-Courtesans reached a level of high esteem when it came to sex work in Yoshiwara.
+Courtesans reached a level of high esteem when it came to the sexual service trade in Yoshiwara.
 They were called oiran and there was an entire culture of beauty, popularity, and elegance surrounding their existence.
 They earned their living based on wit and education as much as skill and appearance, providing a unique model of women during the Edo period.

 A Courtesan-In-Training's Virginity Was Sold To The Highest Bidder